 Besides caring more openly for their people (superpower #1), managers are exhibiting several other superpowers as a result of the current situation.

 Superpower #2: Vulnerability and transparency.
 Now more than ever, managers are showing up in crumpled T-shirts in their basements on their webcams while multitasking.
 And that’s okay.
 It gives permission for others to do the same.
 (Longer term, I sincerely hope the iron will make a comeback!)
 Leaders are admitting they don’t have all the answers and trusting their teams to surface ideas and solutions and execute.
-It’s been well documented that leaders can’t have all the answers and shouldn’t be afraid to say so, but it seems that an unprecedented crisis is levelling the playing field and giving managers the forum to be this vulnerable with their people.
+It’s been well documented that leaders can’t have all the answers and shouldn’t be afraid to say so, but it seems that an unprecedented crisis is leveling the playing field and giving managers the forum to vulnerable with their people.

 Superpower #3: Ambiguity.
 Increasingly I’m seeing managers get comfortable with ambiguity – that curious gray area that often accompanies significant change.
 This is a time to lean on our purpose or mission to provide direction and our values to guide our behavior.
 These vital business constructs don’t often filter down to our frontline leaders in a practical way to guide daily work.
 But when our daily work is thrown into a spin, there is real utility in our mission and values – and for someone who has been involved in crafting a good many mission or vision statements, it’s been heartening to see them being embraced fully as a true leadership compass.